TabrisHaby/Transformer-From-Scratch/Readme.md

 ## Mask

-- This masking, combined with the fact that the output embeddings are offset by one position, ensures that the predictions for position 𝑖 depend only on the known outputs at positions less than 𝑖.
+This masking, combined with the fact that the output embeddings are offset by one position, ensures that the predictions for position 𝑖 depend only on the known outputs at positions less than 𝑖.
 This means the model doesn't need to know the output after 𝑖 + 2.

 - pad_mask : mask in padding processing
 - sub_mask : mask in decoding processing

-$trg sub mask = torch.tril(torch.ones(trg len, trg len)).type(torch.Bytetensor).to(self.device)$

-$trg mask = trg pad mask & trg sub mask$